mother-of-all-self-hosting/ansible-role-changedetection/docs/configuring-changedetection.md

 ## Usage

-After running the command for installation, Changedetection.io becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Changedetection.io instance becomes available at the URL specified with `changedetection_hostname` and `changedetection_path_prefix`.
+With the configuration above, the service is hosted at `https://example.com`.

-[Libredirect](https://libredirect.github.io/), an extension for Firefox and Chromium-based desktop browsers, has support for redirections to Changedetection.io.
-See [this section](https://github.com/httpjamesm/Changedetection.io/blob/main/README.md#how-to-make-stack-overflow-links-take-you-to-changedetection-automatically) on the official documentation for more information.

-If you would like to make your instance public so that it can be used by anyone including Libredirect, please consider to send a PR to the [upstream project](https://github.com/httpjamesm/Changedetection.io) to add yours to [`instances.json`](https://github.com/httpjamesm/Changedetection.io/blob/main/instances.json), which Libredirect automatically fetches using a script (see [this FAQ entry](https://libredirect.github.io/faq.html#where_the_hell_are_those_instances_coming_from)).

 ## Troubleshooting